Hico, TX

 You must bring your ID.
 While it is not required, it can be a good idea to bring a copy (or a screenshot on your phone) of your registration for those who like to be over-prepared.
 But generally just your name and ID will do.

 Minors: All minors will be required to have a legal guardian present to sign their release waiver.
 Participation in the event will not be allowed otherwise.
-If the parent/legal guardian can't make it in person to Packet Pickup, please request a digital version of the waiver asap, and have the minor bring a signed paper copy with them.

 Course Info